COPIM/website_production/copim_website/content/en/home/about-us.md

 View a list of the organisations and people who contribute to the Copim community: [https://copim.pubpub.org/copim-community-who-we-are](https://copim.pubpub.org/copim-community-who-we-are)

-The Copim community research projects—COPIM and Open Book Futures—were both made possible thanks to grants from the following:
+The Copim community research projects—COPIM and Open Book Futures—were both made possible thanks to grants from the following funders:

 [Arcadia](https://www.arcadiafund.org.uk/) – Arcadia is a charitable foundation that works to protect nature, preserve cultural heritage and promote open access to knowledge.
 Since 2002 Arcadia has awarded more than $1 billion to organizations around the world.